How to Make and Run a Quiz | AhaSlides Help

 To join the quiz, the host needs to present a quiz slide.
 When they do...

 • The host will see the lobby on their screen.
-This is where they can see all the players who have joined the quiz.
+This is where they can see all the players who have joined the quiz and are waiting to play.

 • The player will be asked to enter their name and choose an avatar for the quiz.
 Once they have chosen, they will be shown in the quiz lobby.